Enlargement countries - education statistics

 Number of pupils and students

-Overall in 2018, there were approximately 20.6 million pupils enrolled up to and including upper secondary education in the candidate countries and potential candidates; this was equivalent to a little over one quarter (27.1 %) of the total number of pupils enrolled up to and including upper secondary education in the EU, which was 76.2 million in 2018.
-After a slight decrease, this number reached 75.9 million pupils in 2019.
+Overall in 2020, there were approximately 20.9 million pupils enrolled up to and including upper secondary education in the candidate countries and potential candidates (2019 data used for Montenegro and Bosnia and Herzegovina); this was equivalent to a little over one quarter (27.6 %) of the total number of pupils enrolled up to and including upper secondary education in the EU, which was 75.7 million in 2020.

 While the absolute number of pupils and students is closely linked to the size and age structure of populations, there is a range of other factors that influence how long students remain in the education system, such as the length of compulsory schooling, opportunities in the labour market and the availability and cost of tertiary education.
 In recent years, policy interest has focused on encouraging young people to remain within educational systems so they may develop skills and gain qualifications that may help in the search for work in an increasingly knowledge-driven economy.